-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2019 who fit the following categories:
+F1 Percentages of first-time, first-year (freshman) degree-seeking students and degreeseeking undergraduates enrolled in Fall 2020 who fit the following categories:

-F1 First-time, first-year (freshman) students Undergraduates F1 Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 21% 18% F1 Percent of men who join fraternities F1 Percent of women who join sororities F1 Percent who live in college-owned, -operated, or - affiliated housing F1 Percent who live off campus or commute F1 Percent of students age 25 and older 2% 14% F1 Average age of full-time students 18 21 F1 Average age of all students (full- and part-time) 18 22
+First-time, first- year (freshman) students Undergraduates

+Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 19% 18%

+Percent of men who join fraternities

+Percent of women who join sororities

+Percent who live in college-owned, -operated, or - affiliated housing

+Percent who live off campus or commute

+Percent of students age 25 and older 2% 13%

+Average age of full-time students 18 21

+Average age of all students (full- and part-time) 18 22

-F2 Activities offered Identify those programs available at your institution.
+F2 Activities offered.
+Identify those programs available at your institution.

-- Activities offered facility those progra

-F2 Campus Ministries Χ
+Х Campus Ministries

-F2 Choral groups Χ
+Х Choral groups

-F2 Concert band Χ
+Х Concert band

-F2 Dance Χ
+Х Dance

-F2 Drama/theater Χ
+Х Drama/theater

-F2 International Student V
+Х International Student Organization

-Organization Х

-F2 Jazz band Χ
+Х Jazz band

-F2 Literary magazine Χ
+Х Literary magazine

-F2 Marching band Χ
+Х Marching band

-F2 Model UN Χ
+Х Model UN

-F2 Music ensembles Χ
+Х Music ensembles

-F2 Musical theater Χ
+Х Musical theater

-F2 Opera Χ
+Х Opera

-F2 Pep band Χ
+Х Pep band

-F2 Radio station Χ
+Х Radio station

-F2 Student government Χ
+Х Student government

-F2 Student newspaper Χ
+Х Student newspaper

-F2 Student-run film society Χ
+Х Student-run film society

-F2 Symphony orchestra Χ
+Х Symphony orchestra

-F2 Television station Χ
+Х Television station

-F2 Yearbook
+Yearbook